Do you like helping people?

 Administrative Medical Assistant

-They also perform tasks less specific to medical settings, such as answering telephones, greeting patients, handling correspondence, scheduling appointments, and handling billing and bookkeeping.
+They also perform administrative tasks such as answering telephones, greeting patients, handling correspondence, scheduling appointments, handling billing and bookkeeping.

 Clinical Medical Assistant

 Clinical medical assistants have various duties, depending on state law.
 Some common tasks include taking medical histories and recording vital signs, explaining treatment procedures to patients, preparing patients for examinations, and assisting physicians during examinations.

 Certified Medical Assistants

 Certified certification indicates that a medical assistant meets certain standards of knowledge and skills.
 It may also help to distinguish an experienced or formally trained assistant from an entry-level assistant, which may lead to a higher salary or more employment opportunities.